Bill Gates steps down from Microsoft’s board of directors

 In a statement Microsoft said Gates will remain a “technology advisor” to the company and its CEO, Satya Nadella.

-“With respect to Microsoft, stepping down from the board in no way means stepping away from the company,” Gates said in a LinkedIn post “Microsoft will always be an important part of my life’s work and I will continue to be engaged with Satya and the technical leadership to help shape the vision and achieve the company’s ambitious goals.”
+“With respect to Microsoft, stepping down from the board in no way means stepping away from the company,” Gates said in a LinkedIn post.
+“Microsoft will always be an important part of my life’s work and I will continue to be engaged with Satya and the technical leadership to help shape the vision and achieve the company’s ambitious goals.”

 Gates is also stepping down as a board member at Warren Buffett’s holding company Berkshire Hathaway.